Mercedes and the Waning Moon

-Mercedes and the Waning Moon: The Dungeoneering Feats of a Discarded Vampire Aristocrat (欠けた月のメルセデス～吸血鬼の貴族に転生したけど捨てられそうなのでダンジョンを制覇する～, Kaketa Tsuki no Merusedesu: Kyūketsuki no Kizoku ni Tensei Shitakedo Sute Rare Sōnanode Dungeon o Seiha Suru) is a Japanese light novel series written by Firehead and illustrated by KeG.
+is a Japanese light novel series written by Firehead and illustrated by KeG.
 The series was originally serialized on the online service Shōsetsuka ni Narō from October 2018 to November 2022, before TO Books acquired it for publication beginning in May 2021.
-Four volumes have been released as of August 2025.
-A manga adaptation illustrated by Pochi Edoya began serialization on TO Books's Comic Corona website in August 2021, and has been compiled into five tankōbon volumes as of August 2025.
-An anime adaptation has been announced.
+Five volumes have been released as of July 2026.
+A manga adaptation illustrated by Pochi Edoya began serialization on TO Books's Comic Corona website in August 2021, and has been compiled into six tankōbon volumes as of July 2026.
+An anime television series adaptation produced by Teddy is set to premiere in January 2027.

 Plot

 The series follows Mercedes Grunewald, a vampire woman and the reincarnation of a Japanese person who died in a past life with regrets.
 She lives in the countryside with her mother, who was forced away by her father after a falling out.
 Although of noble descendent, she is left out of his line of succession due to being born to a concubine.
 With an unclear future, she decides to become a dungeon crawler to gain strength and wealth.